Kevin Bacon has a lot to answer for.

 “You enjoyed it didn’t you?
 The dancing I mean.”
 I nod.
 Well, in my head I nod.
 “But the thing is, there MUST always be thirteen dancers up here because every thirty years, on Lughnasadh he tries to get out.
 And if there’s ever one missing, it could mean disaster for Trelemain, all of England, maybe even the world.

-“Your grandparents joined the Dancers two years after the hurricane in ’87 caused a landslide and a couple of the old stones slid down into the village and smashed on the road.
+“Your grandparents joined the Dancers in the summer after the big hurricane of ’87.
+A landslide from all the rain caused a couple of the old stones to slide down into the village and smash on the road.
+They tried to repair them but my parents knew it wouldn’t work and agreed with the parish council that they’d take their place.
 I begged them not to go.
-I followed them up here, I tried to stop them dancing but they changed anyway.
+I followed them up here, tried to stop them dancing but they changed anyway.
 I stayed up here all night crying at their feet.
 And then I saw him and he saw me.
 When I looked into those black eyes,” I shuddered inwardly at the memory of that deep well of malevolent nothingness I had gazed into, “I understood.
 And I knew I had to be ready to do the same.
 Rick took me in, answered my questions, and looked after me until I met your dad.”

 This is crazy!